tmacwill/understanding-computers/12-graphics.markdown

 ![Double Subtractive Color](img/12-subtractive-double.png)

 In this subtractive model, then, we can say that cyan and yellow make green.
 To round out our three primary colors, we'll add the color magenta, since that absorbs green light.
 So, our three primary colors in the subtractive color model are cyan, magenta, and yellow, or CMY (sometimes called RYB).
 When we look at ink on paper or paint on a canvas, surfaces will be illuminated by white light from a light source (whether that be the sun or a light bulb), so we'll want to use these as our three primary colors.
 However, the LED lights powering your computer's display use RGB, since they function by adding the colors produced by different lights together.

+By the way, you may have noticed that your printer at home uses CMYK, not just CMY.
+That "K" stands for "key," which corresponds to black ink.
+Even though we should theoretically be able to make black by mixing together cyan, magenta, and yellow, the resulting color doesn't look perfect in practice, so it's easier to simply apply black ink as well!

 ## Bitmaps